bsc-dom/dataclay/PUBLISH.md

 - Apply formatting and tests running `tox`
 - Create a version tag with `git tag -a {VERSION} -m "Release {VERSION}"`
 - Publish tag with `git push origin {VERSION}`
-- Follow instructions to publish the release to PyPI and Docker Hub.
+- Follow the instructions to publish the release to PyPI and Docker Hub.
-- setup.cfg: Update version
+- Update version from setup.cfg